symfony/symfony-docs/cookbook/bundles/override.rst

         $container->setParameter('translator.class', 'Acme\HelloBundle\Translation\Translator');

-Secondly, if the class is not available as a parameter, you want to make sure the class is always overridden when your bundle is used, or if you need to modify something beyond just the class name, you should use a compiler pass::
+Secondly, if the class is not available as a parameter, you want to make sure the class is always overridden when your bundle is used or if you need to modify something beyond just the class name, you should use a compiler pass::

     // src/Acme/DemoBundle/DependencyInjection/Compiler/OverrideServiceCompilerPass.php